MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dimensional-model-report.md

 Screenshot of the Format tab in the Visualizations pane.

 Select Visual 2 (Sales Amount by Date).
-In the Title section, change Title text to “Sales Amount by Order Date” if you did not add the DAX measure.
-If you did, change Title text to ““Sales Amount by Order Date / Due Date”.
+In the Title section, change Title text to "Sales Amount by Order Date" if you did not add the DAX measure.
+If you did, change Title text to "Sales Amount by Order Date / Due Date".
 Set Text size to 16 pt.
 Toggle Shadow to On.

 Select Visual 3 (Order Quantity by Reseller Country).
 In the Map styles section, change Theme to Grayscale.
-In the Title section, change Title text to “Order Quantity by Reseller Country“ and Text size to 16 pt.
+In the Title section, change Title text to "Order Quantity by Reseller Country" and Text size to 16 pt.
 Toggle Shadow to On.

 Select Visual 4 (Sales Amount by Product Category and Reseller Business Type).
-In the Title section, change Title text to “Sales Amount by Product Category and Reseller Business Type” and change title Text size to 16 pt.
+In the Title section, change Title text to "Sales Amount by Product Category and Reseller Business Type" and change title Text size to 16 pt.
 Toggle Shadow to On.

 Select Visual 5 (Fiscal calendar slicer).
 In the Selection controls section, toggle Show "Select all" option to On.
 In the Slicer header section, increase Text size to 16 pt.